atamelo/ValueOf/README.md

 # ValueOf

 A helper to deal with primitive obsession.
 Enables creation of types with value object semantics.
 Inspired by https://github.com/mcintyre321/ValueOf.
-This version has the following enhancements:
+This alternative version has the following enhancements:

 - Doesn't use exceptions to communicate validation failures - cleaner code, easier to integrate with validation frameworks.
 - Supports structs - no pressure on GC .

 ## Scenarios